menu

 Occupations and Workforce

-El Nido is a blue-collar town, with 53.73% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, El Nido is generally considered to be a blue-collar town.
+53.73% of the El Nido workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, El Nido is a town of farmers, fishers, or foresters, sales and office workers, and managers.
 There are especially a lot of people living in El Nido who work in farm management occupations (43.78%), office and administrative support (14.43%), and management occupations (10.45%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 13.85% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in El Nido telecommute to their jobs.
+Overall, about 13.85% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle

-El Nido is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, El Nido does not have a public transit system used by locals to get to and from work.

 Demographics